-“Something that really stands out is the work we did in the 2016 major overhaul to paint the inside of the pumps – it was all done safely with no incidents.
+“Something that really stands out is the work we did in the last major overhaul to paint the inside of the pipes – it was all done safely with no incidents.

-“It’s very important the pumps don’t rust away, if they did we can’t change them out.
+“It’s very important the pipes don't rust away, if it did we can’t change them out.
 So, it’s a long-term strategy to paint them on the inside.

 “In one overhaul we will do 42 tonnes of sandblasting and use 2,500L of paint.”

 Above: Overhaul contractor McElligotts painted the internals of the Unit 2 spiral casing and pump suction conduit during the 2016 overhaul.